 After the IRS receives the report from the non-profit, the IRS posts the information for the public to see.
 Many states require non-profits to report the information to one of the state agencies and that agency can provide you with your charity’s report via a request.

 As for the IRS, they post the information to a non-profit organization called GuideStar.
 Create a log-in and use the search tool to find your organization.
 Click onto the 990 forms and click the most recent year available.
 Remember, they are generally about one calendar year behind in the reports because most non-profits tax year end on June 30 of the following calendar year.
 Then they too have 90 days to file the report and it takes the IRS and additional 4 months to upload the data.
-So in general, it takes about a year to see data from last year.
-So the information is aged quite a bit by the time you get to read the reports.
+In general, it takes about a year to see data from last year.
+The information is aged quite a bit by the time you get to read the reports.

 Summary – Form 990